-The symptoms of type 1 diabetes in children usually develop quickly, and may include
+The symptoms of type 1 diabetes in children usually develop quickly and may include

 - An increased thirst

-- Frequent urination, and possible bed-wetting in a toilet trained child
+- Frequent urination and possible bed-wetting in a toilet-trained child

 - Extreme hunger

-- Vision change from clear to blurry.
+- Vision changes from clear to blurry.

 - Sudden and unexplained weight loss

 - Fatigue and tiredness